postsharp/Metalama.Documentation/content/conceptual/migration/migrating-multicasting.md

 uid: migrating-multicasting
 ---

-# Migrating PostSharp Attribute Multicasting to Metalama
+# Migrating PostSharp attribute multicasting to Metalama

 Multicasting, in PostSharp, is a feature of all aspects that allows you to target several declarations using a single custom attribute or a single XML element in the `postsharp.config` configuration file.
 Multicasting, in PostSharp, is exposed by `MulticastAttribute`, the ultimate base type of all aspect classes.